KirklandLab/CutandTag_Alignment_QC/README.md

 downsample_seed: "none"
 ```

-The resolved target is set in the config:
+The resolved target is set by the config:
 ```text
 15,000,000
 ```